Best EDR for Small Business in 2026: CrowdStrike vs SentinelOne vs Bitdefender

 You manage IT, purchasing, and everything in between.
 Security is one of many responsibilities, not a dedicated role.

 If you realize you can't handle any alerts, consider adding a managed detection and response (MDR) service.
-Bitdefender MDR Foundations starts at around $7–10/endpoint/month as an add-on to GravityZone, and SentinelOne's Vigilance service provides 24/7 analyst coverage at a similar price point.
-Both effectively outsource the "2 AM alert" problem for a predictable monthly fee.
+Bitdefender MDR is available as an add-on service, but current pricing should be confirmed directly or through a partner.
+SentinelOne's Vigilance service provides 24/7 analyst coverage at a comparable level.

 Scenario B: Small IT Team (2–5 People)